localoptimum/emtk/README.md

 My PhD work was in SANS, and whilst I am generally happy with the main results (https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.101.227202) with the knowledge I now have I would probably not use least squares regression to fit curves like power laws.
 The conclusions wouldn't change, but for rigour I would probably try something like maximum likelihood.
 Analysis that I did in R of the COVID case data convinced me that maximum likelihood would probably be a better option (it also convinced me that the swedish medical officer, Anders Tegnel, wasn't actually looking at the data before giving his reassuring news conferences that the covid cases would soon drop - at the time they were perfectly exponential across Europe in countries that were not locking down).

-Thomas also suggests kernel density estimation may play a role and I'm inclined to agree, it is especially useful in improving the accuracy of classifiers (e.g. some of those in scikit-learn)
+Thomas also suggests mixture models and kernel density estimation may play a role and I'm inclined to agree, it is especially useful in improving the accuracy of classifiers (e.g. some of those in scikit-learn)

 Maximum entropy and bayesian methods are another interesting avenue to explore here.